As our awareness of the climate crisis deepens, our relationship with the earth matters – maybe more than ever.

 Now, as the consequences of unfettered consumption and resource exploitation are revealed, it’s easy to sink into hopelessness.
 Broken-heartedness.
 Despair.

 In these dark days for the planet, I believe it’s imperative that we find our way back to the deep connection with our earth that our ancestors once felt.

 Realigning with the seasonal shifts is the key to remembering our resilience, our ability to weather change and process cycles of emotion – and to restore a simpler, kinder way of living to replenish what we can of the wild planet.

-I’d love to help you tap into the perspective our bodies remember and our anxious minds crave… the landscape of the year, the wide horizon of each moment, the wisdom of the cycle of the seasons.
+I’d love to help you tap into the perspective our bodies remember and our anxious minds crave.
+The landscape of the year, the wide horizon of each moment, the wisdom of the cycle of the seasons.

 What sweet relief that awareness brings.

-We are a part of the earth’s motion, pulled by its momentum, tugged by the tide and the moon.
+You are a part of the earth’s motion, pulled by its momentum, tugged by the tide and the moon.

 Circadian rhythms flow like forgotten rivers through your veins.

 We wax and wane, we ebb and flow, though we have forgotten what that means, mostly.

 If we allow ourselves to notice, we can learn to feel those pulls once more.